-Redistributing welfare gains from free trade to the median voter (or the mass public) is critical to avoid populist protectionism.
+Redistributing welfare gains from free trade to the median voter (or the mass public) is critical to avoid populist protectionism (tyranny of majority).
 The role of Information intermediaries such as parties, media, thinktanks, and academics is crucial for the median voters to acquire enough political information to make sound decisions on trade issues.